 Alen BreatheSmart is an Alen air purifier series, designed specifically to increase the quality of sleep.
 Waking up more refreshed and falling asleep easier kind of way, via increased bedroom air quality, of course.
 If you check the Alen BeatheSmart reviews, you can see that the 45i model is the best one.

-Alen BreatheSmart 45i has an option to pick any of the 3 kinds of H13 medical-grade HEPA filters.
+Alen BreatheSmart 45i has the option to pick any of the 3 kinds of H13 medical-grade HEPA filters.
 The most basic version – the ones most people actually pick – is designed to remove dust, mold, and pet odors.
 The H13 HEPA filter will remove more than 99% of all air particles that come through Alen BreatheSmart 45i and are as small as 0.1-microns.

 2nd option of the H13 HEPA filter has an additional ‘Light Smoke’ filter.
 It’s a 0.66 activated carbon filter.
 3rd option comes with the ‘Heavy Smoke’ activated carbon filter that weighs 2+ lbs.
 This is the most powerful one, designed to remove all undesirable odors.